 The main groups of abuse are physical, sexual, emotional and neglect.
 However, there are less widely recognised groups, financial, organisational, spiritual, modern slavery, domestic violence and abuse, and self-neglect, so it covers a wide range of circumstances.

 If you are involved regularly in chaplaincy organised activities with children, young people or vulnerable adults you may need to be subjected to a safeguarding check.

-There is a notice on the church door with the telephone numbers of Roger and myself and e-mail addresses.
+There is a notice on the temple door with the telephone numbers and e-mail addresses.
 A copy of this notice appears below on this page.

-The new confidential telephone number to the Diocesan office is also displayed, alongside “ childline” and emergency numbers here in France.
-Also below is a link to the Diocesan website.
+The new confidential telephone number to the Diocesan Office is also displayed, alongside “ childline” and emergency numbers here in France.
+Here is a link for reporting a safeguarding concern to the Diocesan team.

-On the door of the church, you will find a poster with the Safeguarding policy statement that our chaplaincy has adopted, stating our commitment to the way we treat people within our chaplaincy.
+On the door of the temple, you will find a poster with the Safeguarding Policy Statement that our chaplaincy has adopted, stating our commitment to the way we treat people within our chaplaincy.